Why running DBCC CHECKDB?

 In the Restore wizard dialog select a server to connect to and enter a database name:

-Specify and exact backup file to restore or use the Folder scan option:
+Specify the exact backup file to restore or use the Folder scan option:

-- In the Options window of the Restore wizard select the Run database integrity check after restore (DBCC CHECKDB) option, and select the desired additional options:
+In Advanced tab of the Restore wizard select the Verify database after restore with database integrity check (DBCC CHECKDB) option, and select the desired additional options:

 Choosing the options